Theatre

 TH350: ADVANCED TOPICS IN THEATRE

 Explores in depth a particular aspect of theatre, selected that semester.
-A variety of subjects may be covered including Advanced Acting Methods, Period Styles, Advance Scenic or Lighting Design or Theatre Production Workshop.
+A variety of subjects may be covered including Advanced Acting Methods, Period Styles, Advanced Scenic or Lighting Design or Theatre Production Workshop.